 - Close To: Ballygunge, Singhi Park, Gariahat, Jodhpur Park.

 The Relax Inn opened in late 2011.
-It's a cheaper option that the Park Plaza in south Kolkata's Ballygunge neighborhood.
+It's a cheaper option that the Radisson in south Kolkata's Ballygunge neighborhood.
 There are 11 clean and attractively decorated rooms, housed in a converted apartment building.
 The hotel is particularly popular with foreign guests, who appreciate its notably friendly and helpful staff.
 Note that it's more like a bed and breakfast though, as it doesn't have a restaurant on the premises.
 Instead, food can be ordered and delivered from nearby places.

 - Address: 52/1 Hazra Road, Ballygunge, Kolkata.